-There is extensive literature examining PIPEs; best-effort deals have also been examined, but primarily in the context of initial public offers (IPOs).2 On the other hand, the role of agents in non-underwritten, best-effort, placement of seasoned equity has received limited scrutiny.
-The relatively scant attention given to studying the role of placement agents in PIPEs, or best-effort deals, has naturally led to an absence of comparative analyses of agent-intermediated versus non-intermediated placements of seasoned equity by firms.3 We address the lacuna in the existing literature by analyzing non-underwritten placements of seasoned equity and comparing direct
+effort placement of seasoned equity has received limited scrutiny.
+The relatively scant attention given to studying the role of placement agents in PIPEs, or best-effort deals, has naturally led to an absence of comparative analyses of agent-intermediated versus non-intermediated placements of seasoned equity by firms.
+We address the lacuna in the existing literature by analyzing non-underwritten placements of seasoned equity and comparing direct placements (non-intermediated) with intermediated deals.